messagebird/dart-rest-api/README.md

 # MessageBird REST API library for Dart
-This repository provides an unofficial Dart client for MessageBird's REST API.
+This repository provides a Dart client for MessageBird's REST API.
 Documentation can be found at: https://developers.messagebird.com.

 ## Requirements
 - [Sign up](https://www.messagebird.com/en/signup) for a free MessageBird account